mstemm/labs/security/falco/README.md

    19:50:51.031989661: Warning Unauthorized port (0.0.0.0:85) running in (example3 (id=6227a98c2d0b))
    ```

-First one corresponds to a default Falco rule, usually you don't want a process to write in `/etc/`, second one is your custom rule.
+First one corresponds to a default Falco rule, usually you don't want a process to write in `/etc/`, second one is the custom rule you just created.

 # <a name="write"></a> Write to non user-data directory